Understanding Task Representations in Neural Networks via Bayesian Ablation: Analyses

 To illustrate this relationship, consider three types of task representation units: (1) units necessary for task performance, (2) units that interfere with task performance, and (3) units that are irrelevant to the task.
 Suppose, for instance, that a unit \( h_1 \) must remain near 1 for the model to perform well, and ablating it (setting it to 0) reduces task performance to chance; in this case, the marginal probability \( P(m_1 \mid t, c) \) would be near 1.
 Conversely, if a unit \( h_2 \) interferes with performance, its activation would reduce accuracy to chance, and \( P(m_2 \mid t, c) \) would be near 0.
 Both \( h_1 \) and \( h_2 \) are thus causally relevant to the task and favor specific mask values (1 and 0 respectively), increasing the concentration of the ablation mask distribution.
 In contrast, an incidental unit \( h_3 \) that does not significantly affect outcomes will have \( P(m_3 \mid t, c) \) near 0.5, decreasing concentration.
 Since each incidental unit contributes an independent binary choice (0 or 1) without affecting correctness, the number of high-probability masks grows exponentially with the number of incidental units, thereby increasing entropy.
 Thus, higher entropy reflects task representations with fewer causally relevant units and more incidental units.

 Similarly, the entropy of an individual representational unit $h_i$ over a specific task reflects how strongly the model depends on the particular unit's value.
-To compute this, we start with the marginal probability $P(m_i \mid t, c)$, which represents the likelihood of the unit $h_i$ being active (not ablated) during successful task performance:
+To compute this, we start with the marginal probability $P(m_i \mid t, c)$, which represents the likelihood of the unit $h_i$ being active (not ablated) during successful task performance.
+We then measure the the marginal entropy \(H(m_i \mid t, c)\), which is bounded between 0 and 1, using \(p = P(m_i \mid t, c)\).